-When business people believe, they do amazing things.
+When business people believe, they can do amazing things.
 We give our clients the confidence to do so.
 We want them to fly.

 Business & Commercial Lawyers Brisbane

 We are business law specialists focused on the smaller end of town – Queensland based SME, private and family companies only.
 We help business people start, grow and exit businesses and resolve business disputes.
-Kafrouni Lawyers is not for publicly listed companies or companies where our relationship will not be with the founders or majority shareholders personally.
-We also won’t get on with companies that don’t want to play fair in business or with the people they deal with.
+Kafrouni Lawyers is obviously not for publicly listed companies or companies where our relationship will not be with the founders or majority shareholders, personally.
+We also won’t get along with companies that don’t play fair in business or with the people they deal with.

 You’ll love Kafrouni Lawyers if: